-- Continue to explore the Village's approved DoBi Bike Share Program. - Focus on development projects on the Madison Street, Harrison, North and Roosevelt corridors, while also working to support the Village Board goal of creating an economic development environment that includes a clear, comprehensive approach to meeting the needs of diverse constituents for commercial vitality throughout the Village.
+- Continue to explore a Village DoBi Bike Share Program. - Focus on development projects on the Madison Street, Harrison, North and Roosevelt corridors, while also working to support the Village Board goal of creating an economic development environment that includes a clear, comprehensive approach to meeting the needs of diverse constituents for commercial vitality throughout the Village.